ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 - App Sec vulnerabilities can be used in combination
 - No state changing operations should be GET requests
-- Maje sure the CSRF token is cryptographically secure
+- Make sure the CSRF token is cryptographically secure
 	- Random !== Cryptographically secure
 - CSRF Middleware Saves Lives!!

-Oh..., and
+Oh...
+And

 - Cross Origin Resource sharing (CORS)
 	- Access-control-Allow-Origin: * IS BAD!